nest/ode-toolbox/doc/index.rst

 If the imaginary unit :math:`i` is found in any of the entries in :math:`\mathbf{P}`, fail.
 This usually indicates an unstable (diverging) dynamical system.
 Double-check the dynamical equations.

 In some cases, elements of :math:`\mathbf{P}` may contain fractions that have a factor of the form :python:`param1 - param2` in their denominator.
 If at a later stage, the numerical value of :python:`param1` is chosen equal to that of :python:`param2`, a numerical singularity (division by zero) occurs.
 To avoid this issue, it is necessary to eliminate either :python:`param1` or :python:`param2` in the input, before the propagator matrix is generated.
 ODE-toolbox will detect conditions (in this example, :python:`param1 = param2`) under which these singularities can occur.
-If any conditions were found, log warning messages will be emitted during the computation of the propagator matrix.
-A condition is only reported if the system matrix :math:`A` is defined under that condition, ensuring that only those conditions are returned that are purely an artifact of the propagator computation.
+In case a potential division by zero is detected, separate, conditional solvers are generated, so that a valid solver can be selected (for the given choice of parameter values) during numerical integration.

 To speed up processing, the final system matrix :math:`\mathbf{A}` is rewritten as a block-diagonal matrix :math:`\mathbf{A} = \text{diag}(\mathbf{A}_1, \mathbf{A}_2, \dots, \mathbf{A}_k)`, where each of :math:`\mathbf{A}_1, \mathbf{A}_2, \dots, \mathbf{A}_k` is square.
 Then, the propagator matrix is computed for each individual block separately, making use of the following identity: